This is a recipe partnership with Australian Almonds

 I store the bliss balls in an airtight container in the fridge for a week.
 These bliss balls can also be frozen, although we ALWAYS eat them within a few days as they are THAT GOOD!!!!

 - 2 teaspoons vanilla extract

 - 1 tablespoons coconut oil

 - Add 1/2 cup almonds to food processor.
 Process on medium speed to crush for coating bliss balls.
 Do not over process as you do not want almond meal.
-Pour into a small dish.
+Pour into a small bowl, set aside.

 - Add remaining 1 cup of almonds, oats, cacao, vanilla extract into a food processor, process on high speed for 20 seconds.

 - Scrape down sides of the bowl, add dates and cacao nibs and continue to processing on full speed for another 20 seconds

 - Again scrape the sides of the bowl and add coconut oil, continue to process for a further 20-40 seconds or until mixture combines together (this may take a little while, keep blending until it happens).

 - Roll the mixture into small bite-sized balls.

 - Store in the fridge in an airtight container for up to 1 week.